... Flash Flood Watch in effect from Wednesday morning through

 The above information is preliminary and is subject to a final

-review before being certified by the National climatic data center.
+review and certification by the National climatic data center.